 Trump administration is breaking from Obama-era affirmative action policies

-The Trump administration is planning to do away with a series of affirmative action policy documents put in place under former President Barack Obama that encourage colleges and universities to use race in admissions process to promote campus diversity.
+The Trump administration is doing away with a series of affirmative-action policy documents put in place under former President Barack Obama that encourage colleges and universities to use race in admissions processes to promote campus diversity.

 The guidelines, implemented under Obama between 2010 and 2016, put forth legal recommendations that officials in the Trump White House say “mislead schools to believe that legal forms of affirmative action are simpler to achieve than the law allows,” according to a report in The Wall Street Journal.